-Dr. Gregg Good, an accomplished IB Programme Director for many years in Arizona, has come to St. Edward to implement our IB Programme.
-Our website can provide only a glimpse of the depth and breadth of the IB Programme; therefore, please email email@example.com to schedule an appointment to meet with Dr. Good.
+Dr. Gregg Good (now Executive Vice President) an accomplished IB Programme Director for many years in Arizona, came to St. Edward to implement our IB Programme.
+Sterg Lazos, former chair of the Classical and Modern Languages Department, is our current IB Programme Director.
+Our website can provide only a glimpse of the depth and breadth of the IB Programme; therefore, please email firstname.lastname@example.org to schedule an appointment to meet with Mr. Lazos.
 He’d love to share his passion with you.

 St. Edward is proud to offer the world’s most respected academic program.
 We invite you to take advantage of this incredible opportunity!